Garden Nutrients Explained. A Beginner’s Guide to Healthy Plants!

 Nurturing Your Garden.
 A Beginner’s Guide to Nutrients!

-Nutrients are the essential elements plants require to grow, develop, and produce.
+Nutrients are the essential elements plants require to grow, develop, and produce, whether in a veggie, raised bed, or indoor garden.

 – The primary building blocks that plants need in large quantities.
 These macronutrients include: